zenml-io/zenml/docs/book/mlops_stacks/container_registries/dockerhub.md

 ```

 Additionally, we'll need to login to the container registry so Docker can pull and push images.
-This will require your DockerHub account name and either your password or preferrably a
+This will require your DockerHub account name and either your password or preferably a
 [personal access token](https://docs.docker.com/docker-hub/access-tokens/).

 ```shell